tfmorris/Names/README.md

 training data provided by Ancestry.com through [Weka](http://www.cs.waikato.ac.nz/ml/weka/) A number of other features were evaluated, but these features seemed to provide the best results.

+* _SimilarNameGenerator.java_ returns a set of names similar to the specified name.
+The core of the similar-names tables in the search module were built using this function.
+See _SimilarNameGeneratorTest.java_ for an example.

 * _givennameClusters.txt_ and _surnameClusters.txt_ - these files can be used
 to speed up _SimilarNameGenerator_.
 By clustering the names, rather than scoring